-The primary objective of the Enterprise Wireless Alliance is to assist business enterprise users, wireless sales/service providers, technology vendors and manufacturers in the deployment of wireless communications solutions that drive corporate productivity in the enterprise wireless space.
+To assist business enterprise users, wireless sales/service providers, private carrier operators, technology vendors and manufacturers in the deployment of wireless communications solutions that promote corporate productivity in the enterprise wireless space.

 - 2015—EWA launches Cevo®, a powerful online frequency coordination solution, which simplifies the FCC license application process and makes securing spectrum easier.

 - 2014—EWA launches the Cevo® mobile app, an evolutionary spectrum research tool that puts the power of EWA in your pocket, slashes costs and time spent on frequency research.

 - 2010—Over 8,000 spectrum transactions were facilitated by EWA, including several major multi-site trunked system deployments by the Spectrum Solutions Department.

 - 2010—The Enterprise Wireless Solutions Center® is launched, offering exclusive and specialized services that create a unique online community for assessing wireless technology offerings and knowledge exchange.

 - 2007—EWA purchases the Licensing Assistance Office in Gettysburg, Pennsylvania and immediately expands its FCC license strategies and application preparation capabilities to business enterprises, public safety entities and wireless sales and service organizations.

 - 2005—Enterprise Wireless Alliance (EWA) formed through the consolidation of the Industrial Telecommunications Association (ITA) and the American Mobile Telecommunications Association (AMTA).

 - 1998—The USMSS forms and an affiliation agreement is executed with ITA for the provision of advocacy representation and membership services.